ColbyEcology/colbyecology.github.io/index.md

 Office phone: 207-859-5746

 ### Meetings for discussions and labs
-Labs: M, 1—4:00 PM, Davis 308
 Discussions: TR, 11:00 AM—12:15 PM, Miller 205
+Labs: R, 1—4:00 PM, Davis 201

 ### Office hours
-M: 4–5 PM
-W: 4–5 PM
+TBA

 ### Text
 The first text is available digitally for free through the library.
-The second is (now!) available for free on the World Wide Web.
+The second is available for free on the World Wide Web.
 You can find links to them on this site's sidebar.
 * *Population ecology: from first principles*, 2<sup>nd</sup> ed., 2013, by Vandermeer and Goldberg, Princeton University Press
 * *A primer of ecology with R*, 2023, by Stevens